michiakig/sicp/README.markdown

 above.
 He types in the procedures to the Lisp interpreter and proceeds to try them out:

-**Exercise 3.22.** Instead of representing a queue as a pair of pointers, we can build a queue as a procedure with local state.
+X **Exercise 3.22.** Instead of representing a queue as a pair of pointers, we can build a queue as a procedure with local state.
 The local state will consist of pointers to the beginning and the end of an ordinary list.
 Thus, the <tt>make-queue</tt> procedure will have the form